edbennett/lava-ros-lectures/decks/presentation/slides.md

 Script:
 While they're the most obvious, plots aren't the only things that benefit from automation.
-You might have preiously generated tables in LaTeX by transcribing numbers by hand, or copying and pasting CSV into web-based LaTeX table generators.
+You might have previously generated tables in LaTeX by transcribing numbers by hand, or copying and pasting CSV into web-based LaTeX table generators.
 These are manual steps that can introduce errors&mdash;would